Characterizing and Improving the Robustness of Self-Supervised Learning through Background Augmentations: Generality of Representations Induced by Background Augmentations

-\subsubsection{Background augmentations improve robustness to adversarial perturbations}
+We next investigate the performance on ImageNet-R \citep{hendrycks_many_2021}, a data set curated to measure generalization to various abstract visual renditions (e.g. paintings, embroidery, cartoons etc., see Figure \ref{fig:imnet_r_examples} for examples) of ImageNet classes.
+This is a challenging OOD data set for classifiers trained on ImageNet, since they often rely heavily on natural texture cues.
+Indeed, the supervised baseline accuracy for ResNet-50 is only 36.1\%.
+We find that background augmentations confer significant performance benefits of $\sim$2-6\%, suggesting that they help with generalizing to abstract visual renditions.
+Additional results: Appendix \ref{app:add_results} (Table \ref{tab:imagenet_r_u2net}).

+\subsection{Background Augmentations Improve Robustness to Adversarial Perturbations}

 \citet{ilyas_neurips_2020_features_not_bugs} demonstrated that adversarial examples are partially driven by the learning of non-robust, high frequency features which can be predictive of ground-truth classification labels, but which are also highly susceptible to adversarial attacks.
 Since background augmentations encourage focus on semantically meaningful content in images, a natural question is whether these augmentations also confer increased robustness to adversarial perturbations.
-To test this, we use two popular attacks: FGSM \citep{goodfellow_fgsm} and PGD \citep{kurakin_adversarial_2016, madry2018towards}.
-We found that background augmentations did indeed result in increased robustness with \bgswaps~consistently providing a greater benefit than \bgrm~ (Table \ref{tab:adv_attacks}, Appendix \ref{app:adv_attacks}), again emphasizing the importance of discouraging focus on backgrounds with matched negatives.
+To test this, we use a popular adversarial attack: FGSM \citep{goodfellow_fgsm}.
+We found that background augmentations did indeed result in increased robustness, with \bgswaps~consistently conferring a greater benefit than \bgrm~(Table \ref{tab:adv_attacks_deepusps}), once again emphasizing the importance of penalizing focus on backgrounds.
+Additional results: Appendix \ref{app:add_results} (Table \ref{app:adv_attacks_u2net}).